 The Trip

 We’ve so far lived in Montreal (Canada), Cusco (Peru), Buenos Aires (Argentina), Toronto (Canada) and Bangalore (India).
-We’ve travelled extensively through each corresponding country and Bolivia too.
+We’ve traveled extensively through each corresponding country and Bolivia too.

 The Adventure

 But when we’re not doing something that crazy, we generally have our heads down working many hours per day.
-We work more than our previous jobs, which required at least 12 hours a day.
-Now we regularly work 12-16 hours a day, and we’ve even worked non-stop for two and half days straight.
-This was when we received a lot of press for Globetrooper and our server crashed.
-On that occasion, I remember us taking a 30 minute break to walk 3km to buy bagels at 4:30am.
+We operate more than our previous jobs, which required at least 12 hours a day.
+Now we regularly work 12-16 hours a day, and we’ve even worked non-stop for two and a half days straight.
+This was when we received a lot of press for Globetrooper, and our server crashed.
+On that occasion, I remember us taking a 30-minute break to walk 3km to buy bagels at 4:30 am.
 Yep, in Montreal, the bagel shops are open 24 hours.

 The Verdict